Taking to the streets

 “You need a run in, you need to get speed, and then you need a landing which isn’t onto a road usually because there’s cars on roads,” explained Hallderijke.

-Wanting to do more than just a film premiere the crew decided to host their first event, an open rail jam, on the beginner hill at Sun Peaks to prelude the film.
+Wanting to do more than just a film premiere the crew decided to host their first event, an open rail jam, on the beginner area at Sun Peaks to prelude the film.

 “We wanted to do a rail jam at Sun Peaks because this is where our home mountain is, this is where we started.
 We thought it’d be something cool to start off the season and bring something to Sun Peaks that they’ve never really had before,” said Guido.